tomattman/tutorialsN/tutorials/newrules/newrul.md

 ## Details
 ### You will learn
-Now that you have set up a Dqqqqestination in the HANA Cloud Platform (HCP) cockpit, you will connect that destination to your local application.
+Now that you have set up a Dqqqqestination in the HANA Cloud Platform (HCP) cockpit, you will connect that destination to your local application.  a   aaaaaa

 ## Prerequisites
 - [Access your first data in a SAP HANA XSC Application](http://go.sap.com/developer/tutorials/hana-data-access-authorizations.html)